How to Set Up GPU Passthrough on Proxmox

 If blacklisting the GPU drivers does not work, there are various things that can be causing issues.
 Start with the troubleshooting steps in the Proxmox documentation then head over to the Proxmox forums and try and find similar hardware configurations.

-To be clear, there are many items that can potentially cause issues with GPU passthrough on Proxmox at this step, and rather than adding to the confusion by suggesting general steps, it’s best to try and find out if there are any changes you can make based on the hardware you’re using.
+To be clear, there are many items that can potentially cause issues with GPU passthrough at this step, and rather than adding to the confusion by suggesting general steps, it’s best to try and find out if there are any changes you can make based on the hardware you’re using.

-Conclusion & Final Thoughts
+Conclusion & Final Thoughts on PCIe Passthrough

-This tutorial looked at how to set up GPU passthrough on Proxmox.
 In a perfect world, you’ll run the steps above and the GPU passthrough will work perfectly.
 However, there are many cases where you will run into issues and potentially even give up as I did with my AMD device.

-In my opinion, GPU passthrough on Proxmox is heavily reliant on the motherboard and BIOS, which explains why some people have no issues at all and others are running into tons of issues.
+In my opinion, GPU passthrough is heavily reliant on the motherboard and BIOS, which explains why some people have no issues at all and others are running into tons of issues.
 Not that it’s ideal to update a BIOS, but that could be a necessary step for some as well.

 WunderTech